 Jason Cain earned his first career start against Clemson (Jan.
-22).
-The 6-10 sophomore played 20 minutes, scored four points and had one rebound.
+22) and also started against Virginia Tech (Jan.
+27), Providence (Feb.
+2) and NC State (Feb.
+5).
+Cain did not start against North Carolina (Jan.
+29).
+The 6-10 sophomore played 20 minutes, scored four points and had one rebound vs. Clemson.
 He made 2-5 attempts from the field and had one assist and one steal.